JetBrains/intellij-sdk-docs/topics/user_interface_components/tool_windows.md

 See [Code Samples](code_samples.md) on how to set up and run the plugin.

-This plugin creates the **Sample Calendar** tool window that displays the system date, time and time zone.
+This plugin creates the <control>Sample Calendar</control> tool window that displays the system date, time and time zone.
 When opened, this tool window is similar to the following screen:

 ![Sample Calendar](sample_calendar.png)